 EVERYBODY DANCE aims to inspire, explore and create great dance experiences with disabled and non-disabled people of all ages in unexpected spaces

-We loved our latest project with men who identify as autistic and their mums.
+We loved our project with men who identify as autistic and their mums.
 Led by the fabulous Jo Fong and with the creative support of Jemima Morgan we moved, talked, sang, wrote, drew and ate lunch together, leading up to a sold-out, beautiful performance.

 Sons and Mums is supported by The Community Lottery Fund and The Baily Thomas Charitable Fund.

-GREAT OUTDOORS was our big summer project that took place throughout June and July 2022 at Longlands Farm.
+took place throughout June and July 2022 at Longlands Farm.

 Over 1,100 local people visited for day-long (re-)treats with aerial dance, games, nature trails, land art, storytelling, music, and picnics.
 Travel subsidies proved invaluable for some and we were delighted to welcome groups from all over Herefordshire and Worcestershire.